ArkhamCookie/CookieCraft/README.md

 # CookieCraft

-A Minecraft modpack to fit my personal needs.
+A Minecraft modpack with the goal of improving the player's experience without Despite the small amount of mods, CookieCraft features improved preference, quality of life changes, technical mods, and more.

 ## Forking